Deskuma/riemann-hypothesis-ai/README.md

 This project is an experiment in using AI to assist in mathematical exploration, specifically focused on the **Riemann Hypothesis**.
 The goal is not just to prove a theorem, but to explore **how AI and human intuition can work together** to tackle complex mathematical problems.

+> 📅 This study was published on April 1st, 2025—a prime day: 20250401.
+> By sheer coincidence, this happens to be April Fools’ Day—the one day when lies and truth bump into each other and awkwardly say, “Oops.”

 ## **IMPORTANT WARNING**

 - This repository contains **spoilers** for the Riemann Hypothesis.